7-Day Marketing Plan for Your Giving Tuesday Campaign

-Email: Send a new email reminding supporters to give tomorrow and share the campaign with friends and family.
+Email: Send an email reminding supporters to donate and share the campaign with friends and family.

 Social Media: Continue to count down the days or post new Giving Tuesday content, like a graphic illustrating the impact your fundraising goal will make.

 Message: It’s Giving Tuesday!
 Act now!

 Email: Since Giving Tuesday is only one day, your email series must be concentrated.
 MAZON: A Jewish Response to Hunger, who raised over $50,000 last Giving Tuesday, sends three emails throughout the day.

 The first is sent around 5 a.m., asking supporters to donate.
 They send another email in the afternoon updating readers on the campaign’s progress toward its goals and asking them to give.
 In the evening, MAZON sends a final email letting donors know that their time to help is running out.
 Contacts who have already donated are removed from the later emails.